lorenzo-stacchio/lorenzo-stacchio.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Lorenzo Stacchio is a Ph.D. student in Computer Science at the Department for Life Quality Studies of the University of Bologna.
+Lorenzo Stacchio is a Ph.D. candidate in Computer Science at the Department for Life Quality Studies of the University of Bologna and is currently a research fellow in Computer Science at the University of Macerata.
 His research involves the combination of Machine Learning and eXtended Reality paradigms in the Industrial and Cultural/Creative fields.
-He has published more than 15 research papers in international journals and conferences.
+He has published more than 20 research papers in international journals and conferences.
 {style="text-align: justify;"}